nymphbox/fog-computing-2024/README.md

 and resource constraints.
 We also provide an example implementation of an offloading strategy of compute-heavy tasks into the cloud.

-## Sensors
+## Sensors and client-side buffer
 Our application consists of two binaries.
 The [client](src/main.rs) binary launches three threads which simulate sensor activity.
 Sensor logic is implemented in [sensor.rs](src/sensor.rs).
 Each sensor will generate random values depending on its sensor type, and will produce an invalid value with a probability also depending on its type.
-These values are sent to the client-side [buffer](src/buffer.rs) via a Rust MPSC channel, which is an efficient intra-thread communication mechanism.
+These values are sent to the client-side [buffer](src/buffer.rs) via a Rust MPSC channel, which is an efficient thread communication mechanism.
 The buffer has a fixed capacity of messages in accordance with a limited resource edge environment.
-Once the buffer is full, it will start to average sensor values across sensor types to make space for new messages.
+Once the buffer is full, it will start to average the oldest sensor values across sensor types to make space for new messages.
 It will reflect this with a sampling count, indicating how often a sensor value has been sampled.
 Sensor values are then read from the buffer again via a Rust channel and processed by the client.